cyrill-martin/kmapper.com/sites/_en/development.md

 image: circles_en_lato-3-color.png
 ---

-You know your data and information architecture or you already have a validated software prototype.
+You know your data and information architecture or you already have a validated prototype.
 You get the right software to finalize your website, web application or web service:

 - supplementary to your existing infrastructure or as a new cloud application
 - including support